yuvaldori/gigaspaces-wiki-jekyll/xap100adm/network-lookup-service-configuration.markdown

 # Multicast Settings

 {% note %}
-To support co-existence of different GigaSpaces versions, the defaults below may change between releases.
+To support co-existence of different XAP versions, the defaults below may change between releases.
 {%endnote%}

 Adjusting the lookup services multicast settings can be done using the following system properties:

+{%comment%}
 {: .table .table-bordered .table-condensed}
 | Option | Description | Value Format |
 |:-------|:------------|:-------------|